 SKAGIT ROCK & GEM CLUB - LARRY NELSON MEMORIAL SCHOLARSHIP

-SKAGIT ROCK & GEM CLUB (LARRY NELSON MEMORIAL SCHOLARSHIP) –A $1,000 award to one student to be disbursed Spring quarter 2011.
+SKAGIT ROCK & GEM CLUB (LARRY NELSON MEMORIAL SCHOLARSHIP) –A $1,000 award to one student to be disbursed Fall quarter 2014.
 In order to qualify the student must maintain a 2.5 or better GPA, be currently enrolled in an accredited Earth Science, Geology or Park Ranger Program.
 Ability, need, and intent to continue in the specified field of study will be strongly considered in applicant review.
 Applications are available in the MV SVC Financial Aid Office.
 Applications must be accompanied by an official transcript of grades and a letter of reference/recommendation prepared by a professor in the Geology/Physical Sciences Department.
-Application must be mailed to: Skagit Rock & Gem Club Executive Board, P O Box 244, Mount Vernon, WA 98273.
-Applications must be received on or before December 15, 2010 to be considered.
+Application must be mailed to: Skagit Rock & Gem Club Executive Board, Attn: Nona Avery, 1605 E. Rio Vista, Burlington, WA 98233.
+Applications must be received on or before March 28, 2014 to be considered.

 SKAGIT FARMERS SUPPLY CAREERS IN AGRICULTURE SCHOLARSHIP

 SKAGIT FARMERS SUPPLY awards up to $1,000 Careers in Agriculture Scholarships to area students pursuing training for careers in agriculture.
 The award is based on scholastic achievement, leadership in agriculture, and an ability to contribute to agriculture in the future.
 Application forms are available in the Mount Vernon SVC Financial Aid Office.
 Applications must be submitted to the Skagit Farmers Supply Burlington Office by April 1, 2010.